Supreme Court reinstates case against Pope County, social workers in 2013 death of abused boy Eric Dean

 Before that, Eric had been reported for a broken arm, bruises, scratch marks and bites over his body.
 Pope County's child protective agency investigated only one of the 15 abuse reports and found no maltreatment.
 Nine of those reports were screened out, meaning child protection took no action.

-The Star Tribune's report on the case in September 2014 prompted Gov. Mark Dayton to form a child protection task force, which urged more than 100 reforms to completely overhaul the system.
-Those reforms became law in May 2015 and included more response and more investigations to abuse reports, and more funding and workers for the child protection system.
+The Star Tribune's report on the case in September 2014 prompted Gov. Mark Dayton to form a child protection task force, which urged more than 100 reforms to overhaul the system.
+Those reforms became law in May 2015 and included more response to and more investigations of abuse reports, and more funding and workers for the child protection system.

 Rochelle Olson • 612-673-1747